BYU-AUVSI/a6000_ros/README.md

 First, check if the desired camera is on [gphoto2's list of supported cameras](http://gphoto.org/proj/libgphoto2/support.php).

-You'll would need to provide configuration setting details in `camera_config_defs.h` and `camera_config_defs.cpp`.
+You'll need to provide configuration setting details in `camera_config_defs.h` and `camera_config_defs.cpp`.
 Also note compared to other supported cameras, the a6000's capabilities using gphoto2 are fairly basic.
 Meaning, that for better supported cameras, there may be better ways of interacting with them than how this driver does.